Author: kEF1R

 Milk Kefir vs Yogurt

 Milk Kefir vs. Yogurt: What’s the Difference?
 Both yogurt and milk kefir are cultured milk products.
-Both foods are good for your health as they are rich in calcium, protein, vitamin B, and potassium.
-They are a bit sour and have an identical tart.
+Both foods are beneficial for your health as they are rich in calcium, protein, vitamin B, and potassium.
+Both yogurt and milk kefir are slightly sour and possess a similar tart flavor.
 Both yogurt and milk kefir are in elemental form and have different fruit flavors.
-The live kefir cultures produce both yogurt...
+The live kefir...